-As a step towards more effective support, the Legal Division has developed a quick reference guide, which can be used for all types of agreements.
-The idea is that the guide will help you understand the contents of an agreement and provide an opportunity for you to draft, review and negotiate agreements to a greater extent.
+As a step towards more effective support, the Legal Division has developed a number of template agreements and a quick reference guide, which can be used when reviewing an agreement.
+The idea is that the guide will help you understand the contents of an agreement and provide an opportunity for you to be able to draft, review and negotiate agreements on your own to a greater extent in low-risk situations, such as academic collaborations and with respect to agreements concerning minor amounts.
 The guide lists the most common types of terms and conditions that you will find in an agreement, and includes the University’s position on various issues, which is important to consider when working with an agreement.
-The University’s template agreements provide examples of the University’s preferred wordings with respect to the various terms and conditions of an agreement.
+The University’s template agreements provide examples of the University’s preferred wordings with respect to the various terms and conditions in different types of agreements.

 The University’s template collection includes many different types of agreements and part of it is available on this website.
 Agreement templates can be used when you need a complete draft agreement, but also as a source of example provisions when negotiating an agreement.